freeletics/RxRedux/README.md

 For example, let's say you just store something in a database but you don't need a Action as result piped backed to your redux store.
 In that case you can simple use `Observable.empty()` like this:

 ```
 fun saveToDatabaseSideEffect(actions : Observable<Action>, stateAccessor : StateAccessor<State>) {
     return actions.flatmap {
         saveToDb(...)
-        Observable.empty<Action>()  // just return this to not emit a Action
+        Observable.empty<Action>()  // just return this to not emit an Action
     }
 }
 ```